infor-cloud/xtendm3/docs/support-resources.md

 ### XtendM3 SDK
 The XendM3 SDK is provided to help developers work and develop extensions locally rather than using the online editor.
 You can find the SDK [here on GitHub](https://github.com/infor-cloud/xtendm3-sdk-java).
-The SDK also provides a wiki that explains the API specification with example of usage in details.
-Everyone is welcome to contribute to the SDK if there is anything that can be improved or fixed.
+Everyone is welcome to contribute to the SDK to help to improve it.
 You can do that by creating a pull request on the SDK repository.

 ### XtendM3 Extension Examples
 The XtendM3 Extension examples are provided on a separate [GitHub repository](https://github.com/infor-cloud/xtendm3-extension-examples)